What is a DDoS Attacks?GRIDINSOFT TEAM

 |524||connection through the Cloudflare server is timed out.|

-Overloading the server is not an easy task, especially if we are talking about the pages of large companies or online services.
-More than a dozen of Google services, Netflix, Amazon, Microsoft - they receive hundreds of thousands of requests per minute - and their servers keep going without any trouble.
-Proper setting of the response routing and renting or building more servers will make your service available for more customers, besides being more sustainable to any sort of overload.
+Overloading the server is not easy, especially if we are talking about the pages of large companies or online services.
+More than a dozen Google services, Netflix, Amazon, and Microsoft - receive hundreds of thousands of requests per minute - and their servers keep going without any trouble.
+Proper setting of the response routing and renting or building more servers will make your service available for more customers, besides being more sustainable to any overload.

-Cybercriminals who commit DDoS attacks are not inventing a new thing.
-The essence of this sort of cyberattack is creating an enormous amount of requests that simply overload the server.
-These attacks are usually conducted with the help of botnets - groups of the computers, infected with a virus which makes them “zombie”.
+Cybercriminals who commit DDoS attacks are not inventing anything new.
+The essence of this sort of cyberattack is creating an enormous amount of requests that overload the server.
+These attacks are usually conducted with the help of botnets - groups of the computers infected with a virus which makes them “zombies”.
 These machines (some of the uncovered botnets were bigger than 100k computers) are controlled from a single command center.
 Crooks can tell them to send requests to any site - even to google.com.
 Having the botnet, which is large enough, you may shut down or make it troublesome to connect even to large and well-known resources.

 Sometimes, people make unintentional DDoS attacks when the crowd sends many requests to the same server.
 For example, you may have witnessed such a situation during the 2020 election in the USA, when folks massively opened the fec.gov site (where the official results were posted), causing certain troubles because of server overload.

 Although all DDoS attacks are based on botnets and committed with the only final target, they differ in the methods of creating excessive traffic.
 The server handles tens of different processes related to a single request simultaneously.
 Malformed one of them, which will cause an increased load, is one of the most popular methods.
 However, the power of DDoS is not only in the modified parameters of a request but also in the number of those requests.